-I have been exposed to critics of The Church Of Jesus Christ Of Latter Day Saints my entire life.
+I have been exposed to critics of The Church Of Jesus Christ Of Latter-Day Saints my entire life.
 I have run into them in my teenage years, on my mission, and throughout my married life.
-It has usually either been because a non LDS person had questions, or an LDS friend or family member ran into these things and were struggling with them.
-As a result I have read many of these criticisms, and then done my own research to get to the truth of the matter.
+It has usually either been because a non-LDS person had questions or an LDS friend or family member ran into these things and was struggling with them.
+As a result, I have read many of these criticisms and then done my own research to get to the truth of the matter.

-In telling my story or my experiences, I make no claim to being any great person.
-In fact, in hind sight, if I erred, perhaps I was a bit too bold.
-But I learned a great deal from these experiences for which I will always be grateful.
-And it is my hope that the reading of this story will be reassuring and help build faith in those who are running into or dealing with critical accusations against the LDS church for the very first time.
+In telling my story or experiences, I do not claim to be any great person.
+In fact, in hindsight, if I erred, perhaps I was a bit too bold.
+But I learned a great deal from these experiences, for which I will always be grateful.
+I hope that the reading of this story will be reassuring and help build faith in those who are running into or dealing with critical accusations against the LDS church from “anti-mormons” for the very first time.

-It has been a shock to me, both running into these things as a young man, and then since, to come to the realization that people intentionally lie.
+It has been a shock to me, both running into these things as a young man and then since, to come to the realization that people intentionally lie.
 And they do so while pretending to serve God.
-Some lie because for some reason they just hate the LDS church.
+Some lie because, for some reason, they hate the LDS church.
 And even more sad is that others do it for money.

-The gratifying part has been that every time I have dug deep into anti-Mormon accusations, and really done my research, their arguments (deceptions really), have fallen apart.
-Without fail, every time, Joseph Smith and the LDS church have always been vindicated.
+The gratifying part has been that every time I have dug deep into anti-Mormon accusations and done my research, their arguments (deceptions really), have fallen apart.
+Without fail, every time, Joseph Smith and the Book of Mormon have always been vindicated.

-I must say here digging into these (anti-Mormon) accusations is never something I enjoy.
-But they attack the church and the faith of our loved ones so that I have often felt to echo the words of Helaman’s 2,000 stripling warriors in Alma 56:46 where they say to Helaman “behold our God is with us, and he will not suffer that we should fall; then let us go forth; we would not slay our brethren if they would let us alone”.
-We may not be fighting with swords now, but these are evil attacks by Satan and we are fighting for the eternal life of our friends and loved ones.
+I must say digging into these (anti-Mormon) accusations is never something I enjoy.
+But they attack the restoration, damaging the faith of our loved ones, so that I have often felt to echo the words of Helaman’s 2,000 stripling warriors in Alma 56:46, where they say to Helaman, “Behold our God is with us, and he will not suffer that we should fall; then let us go forth; we would not slay our brethren if they would let us alone.”
+We may not be fighting with swords now, but these are evil attacks by Satan, and we are fighting for the eternal life of our friends and loved ones.

 Northview Bible Church – 1981 to 1982

-When I was in 9th and 10th grade I started getting a lot of my school friends coming up to me and telling me what a terrible “cult” I was a member of.
-They would tell me twisted versions of LDS doctrines, how horrible it was that we believed these things, and that we were going to go to Hell.
+When I was in 9th and 10th grade, I started getting many of my school friends coming up to me and telling me what a terrible “cult” I was a member of.
+They would tell me twisted versions of LDS doctrines, how horrible it was that we believed these things and that we would go to Hell.
 They also made some very negative accusations about Joseph Smith, the founder of the LDS church.
-What I then found out was that Northview Bible Church was having big “Anti-Mormon” (as we called them) meetings on a regular basis and this was where all my friends were getting their information from.
+What I then found out was that Northview Bible Church was having big “Anti-Mormon” (as we called them) meetings regularly, and this was where all my friends were getting their information from.

-When I went to my father to ask him about these things, his expertise was in the scriptures.
-He had a masterful knowledge of both the Bible and Book of Mormon.
-Not only did my dad take me through each doctrinal claim against the church, explaining what our actual beliefs are, but he showed me Bible scriptures that supported each one.
+When I asked my father about these things, his expertise was in the scriptures.
+He had a masterful knowledge of both the Bible and the Book of Mormon.
+Not only did my dad take me through each doctrinal claim against the church, explaining our actual beliefs, but he also showed me Bible scriptures that supported each one.

 My dad and I both had a good friend in the ward (congregation) by the name of Ron Hull.
 Ron had many doctrinal and historical books on the lds church.
 He was a bit older than my dad and I spent many hours over at his house going over the claims against the prophet Joseph Smith.
 I don’t remember what the specific claims were back then against Joseph, but I remember Ron easily disproving each one.
 (I miss my dad and Ron!)